-Until recently, most vitamin C-containing skincare products were formulated with L-ascorbic acid, the pure form of vitamin C. Although L-ascorbic acid is a highly effective skincare ingredient, its caveat is that it can be irritating for people with sensitive skin, and it is highly unstable, oxidizing quickly in liquid form, therefore leaving your product ineffective.
+Until recently, most vitamin C-containing skincare products were formulated with L-ascorbic acid, the pure form of vitamin C. Although L-ascorbic acid is a highly effective skincare ingredient, its caveat is that it can irritate people with sensitive skin, and it is highly unstable, oxidizing quickly in liquid form, leaving your product ineffective.

 There is another option if you would like to benefit from using vitamin C in your skincare routine but aren’t a fan of L-ascorbic acid: sodium ascorbyl phosphate or just SAP for short.